sr-murthy/continuedfractions/README.md

 ```

-**Note** For attribute accesss to work the minus sign must be attached to the fraction, before enclosure in parentheses.
+**Note** As negation of numbers is a unary operation, the minus sign in a "negative" `ContinuedFraction` object must be attached to the fraction, before enclosure in parentheses.
 ```python
 >>> -ContinuedFraction(415, 93).elements
 ...